juanuys/juanuys.github.io/_posts/2020-10-29-humane-games.md

 Also, my values will also influence my learning.
 For example, candor will bring disparate viewpoints out into the open (which is educational), and it will also determine what I don't learn (e.g. shun learning about applying the "bad bits" of behavioural psychology as I have no intention of keeping folks hooked on my game unnecessarily, because of my "do no harm" value.)

 I'll organise a group discussion with my cohort and report back here with a follow-up reflection.

+EDIT: the cohort's response was captured on the [values page](/masters/values).

 # Bibliography